raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :alt: CFDI to Public Checkbox

 .. important::
-   If your contact Country is empty, the final invoice will be considered as a *CFDI to Public* for national customers.
+   If your contact *Country* is empty, the final invoice is considered as a *CFDI to Public* for national customers.
 You'll receive a non-blocking warning before signing the document.

 If the final customer doesn't share any details with you, you can also create a generic :guilabel:`Customer`.